An Empirical Study of Foundation Models for Variability-Induced Compilation Errors in Configurable C Code: Related Work

-Braz et al.~\cite{Braz:2016,Braz:2018} proposed a technique to detect compilation errors in configurable C systems by analyzing the impact of code changes.
-Their approach relies on static analysis to identify new compilation errors introduced during evolution and has been shown to successfully detect variability-related compilation errors in real-world systems.
-In contrast, our work adopts a simpler and more lightweight approach based on models to detect and fix compilation errors in configurable systems using the differences between two program versions.
-Unlike prior work, our approach provides human-readable explanations and supports interactive exploration, allowing developers to better understand the detected issues.
-In addition, we extend the scope of analysis by evaluating to what extent foundation models can also repair compilation errors, rather than focusing solely on detection.
+These studies rely on purpose-built static analyses and provide systematic reasoning about conditional-compilation structures.
+Our work investigates a complementary approach based on foundation models.
+Study~I evaluates detection and compiler-accepted repair on controlled synthetic snippets, whereas Study~II evaluates localized detection in files from real configurable projects.
+The evaluated models can provide explanations, localization hints, and candidate repairs, but they do not offer the soundness, completeness, or exhaustive configuration-space coverage of symbolic analyses.

-The fixing component of our work can be viewed as an instance of the broader problem of Automated Program Repair~\cite{apr-cacm2019,apr-survey2018}.
-Recently, several studies have explored the use of LLMs to repair programming errors, including compilation failures.
-A recent survey provides a systematic overview of LLM-enabled compilation, introducing a comprehensive taxonomy of existing approaches and identifying their main benefits in broadening and democratizing compiler development~\cite{compiler-llm-hpc2026}.
+The repair component of our work is related to the broader field of Automated Program Repair~\cite{apr-cacm2019,apr-survey2018}.
+Recent studies have explored LLMs for repairing programming errors, including compilation failures.
+A recent survey provides a systematic overview of LLM-enabled compilation, introduces a taxonomy of existing approaches, and discusses their potential to broaden compiler development~\cite{compiler-llm-hpc2026}.